-- (1) ERCOT shall establish criteria for evaluating SSR studies. - (2) If the Security Screening Study determines that additional SSR study is required, ERCOT shall perform the more detailed study or require that the more detailed study be performed as part of the FIS.
-When performed as part of the FIS, the SSR study shall determine which system configurations create a vulnerability to SSR and endeavor to identify possible transmission measures to mitigate the risk of SSR. - (3) If studies indicate that a design proposal for a proposed Generation Resource is vulnerable to SSR with the ERCOT Transmission Grid, ERCOT shall consult with the IE and any affected interconnecting TSP(s) and may require a mitigation plan as a condition of interconnection of a Generation Resource.
-ERCOT may require that the TSP(s) mitigate this vulnerability on the ERCOT Transmission Grid and/or the IE mitigate this vulnerability at the generation project.
+- (1) ERCOT shall establish criteria for evaluating SSR studies. - (2) If the Security Screening Study determines that an additional SSR study is required, the interconnecting TSP shall perform the more detailed study for the IE prior to initial synchronization.
+However, to the extent that the IE can demonstrate with sufficient documentation that the Generation Resource is not vulnerable to SSR and has no negative impact to the ERCOT System, then ERCOT and the interconnecting TSP shall determine whether the IE's documentation obviates the need for the affected TSP to perform the more detailed study.
+The SSR study shall determine which system configurations create a vulnerability to SSR and endeavor to identify possible measures to mitigate the risk of SSR.

+(3) If studies indicate that a design proposal for a proposed Generation Resource is vulnerable to SSR with the ERCOT Transmission Grid, ERCOT shall consult with the IE and any affected interconnecting TSP(s) and may require a mitigation plan as a condition of interconnection of a Generation Resource.
+ERCOT may require that the TSP(s) mitigate this vulnerability on the ERCOT Transmission Grid and/or the IE mitigate this vulnerability at the generation project prior to initial synchronization.
 ERCOT shall approve all mitigation plans.
 Any mitigation plan shall be consistent with NERC Reliability Standards, Protocols, this Planning Guide, Nodal Operating Guides, and Other Binding Documents.